Dixie State University Testing Center

 Placement Test consisting of English, Math and Reading

-Cost for Accuplacer is $10.00 for each single section given, or $15.00 for 2 or more sections taken at one time.
+Cost for the Accuplacer is $10.00 for each single section or $20.00 for all three when taken at one time.

 COMPASS:Test consisting of English, Math, and Reading.
 Used by the DSU ESOL Department.